workshopper/goingnative/exercises/offloading_the_work/problem.md

 Node.js spins up 4 worker threads (by default) in a thread-pool for handling file system I/O. In our C++ code we can easily make use of this thread-pool to offload work from the JavaScript thread.
 Your task is to get the `usleep()` or `Sleep()` to run on a worker thread and then have the callback fire from within the JavaScript thread.

-Thankfully NAN makes this a little easier than it otherwise would be to achieve.
+Fortunately, NAN makes this a little easier otherwise it would be difficult to achieve.

 We have also given you a new file {boilerplate:myaddon.cc} in your current working directory that has a basic structure you can use.
 It defines a `MyWorker` C++ *class* that extends the `Nan::AsyncWorker` class that NAN uses to define a discrete chunk of asynchronous work.